PrincessmissAA/APCSP-Project/README.md

-# APCSP-Project: Deal cards
-2021
+# Black Jack Simulator
+This is a black jack simulator.
+I programmed this from scratch when I was 16 years old.

+## Tools
+* VSCode
+* Github
+* Javascript
+* HTML

 ## Credits
 ### Card images came from Dulaya's repo
 Project videopoker: https://github.com/Dulaya/videopoker.git

-Everything else was programmed by me from scratch using Javascript.

 ## Directions
 On the web page, in the textbox enter in any number.
 Then hit the deal button.